Chris Thorman: Playing career

 His representative honours include 1 game for Yorkshire, 1 game for England "A" and 2 games as England captain.
 Thorman captained Huddersfield in the 2006 Challenge Cup Final at stand-off half back against St. Helens but the Giants lost 12–42.
 In June 2007 Thorman was called up to the Great Britain squad for the Test match against France however missed the match with an injury to his thigh.

 Thorman signed a 1-year deal for Hull in the 2009 season but after a disappointing season for Hull he was sold to York City Knights.
+In March 2011, Thorman set a record for the highest individual score in the Challenge Cup by scoring 56 points as York won 132–0 over Northumbria University.

 Coaching career

 In June 2012, Thorman announced to be joining Super League's Huddersfield Giants as an assistant coach at the end of the season.

 On 3 May 2019, Thorman was appointed head coach at Workington Town, following the departure of former boss Leon Pryce.
 His move followed his resignation from his first management job at Huddersfield Giants.

+On 21 June 2025 it was reported that Graham Steadman had taken over as interim head coach after Chris left to take up a new role as assistant coach at York Knights, under Mark Applegarth.